 An important tool for any engaged couple is to take Premarital Counseling.
 Many churches require it but outside of that arena, few couples take any pre-marriage education.
 We have just the tool for you.
 We offer a premarital inventory called The Couple Check Up.
 You will get a personalized report of your relationship, areas of strength and areas of growth opportunity.
 I took it with my husband and it was an eye opening experience to see how you “stack up” against millions of other couples.

 All our best for your marriage and beyond.

 This article is written by Elizabeth Doherty Thomas.
 Elizabeth is part of a father/daughter team along with her father Bill Doherty, a family therapist.
-Together they have a web site (that you may want to visit) at Thefirstdance.com.
+Together they have a web site that you can visit at Dohertyrelationshipinstitute.com.

 More from Marriage Missions